 There are many different types of fuel tanks, and we will concentrate on the one we print most frequently.
 The fuel tank in satellite propulsion serves a critical purpose, providing steady and complete propellant flow, even in the challenging microgravity environment.
 This translates to better thruster performance, improved fuel efficiency, and ultimately, a more successful mission for the satellite.

 Fuel tanks are either single or dual.
 Dual fuel tanks, featuring a smaller tank nestled within a larger one, integrate all essential piping for streamlined fuel management.
-Our extensive 3D-printing experience ensures these tanks meet design pressures, having successfully produced numerous units.
+Our extensive aerospace 3D printing experience ensures these tanks meet design pressures, having successfully produced numerous units.

 We understand the complexity of spacecraft, with over 8,000+ components incorporated into spacecraft and rockets.
 Our clients are confident of our qualification and certification process that the 3D components we print for them meet the same strict qualification and certification requirements as traditionally manufactured parts.
 Our meticulous quality control systems actively verify consistent, high-quality parts.